 Tanana Valley Railroad Museum

 The Tanana Valley Railroad Museum, based in Fairbanks, is a small excursion operation featuring an historic 0-4-0T steam locomotive built by H.K.
 Porter Company in 1899.
 It preserves the history of a company by the same name, which opened a short, 3-foot narrow-gauge operation in 1905 within the Tanana Valley.
-The TVRR was built to serve the potential gold boom which never materialized along the Chena and Chatanika Rivers (originally incorporated as the Tanana Mines Railway in 1904).
-Although traffic did grow for a few years, things soon took a turn for the worse.
-On November 1, 1917, the TVRR was sold at a bankruptcy sale for $200,000 whereupon it was resold to the Alaska Engineering Commission (AEC) for $300,000 on December 31, 1917.
-The museum's train ride, running every 15 minutes, is known as the Crooked Creek Whiskey Island Railroad and operates around the perimeter of Pioneer Park.
-They run on select dates, during the warmer months of the year.
+The TVRR (originally incorporated as the Tanana Mines Railway in 1904) was built to serve the Interior Alaskan Gold Rush along the Chena River (this mining boom later shifted to the Goldstream and Chatanika river valleys).
+The railroad did blossom for a few years during this time with service peaking through 1912.
+After this time, traffic declined and on November 1, 1917, the TVRR was sold at a bankruptcy sale for $200,000 whereupon it was resold to the Alaska Engineering Commission (AEC) for $300,000 on December 31, 1917.
+While at the museum be sure and ride the Crooked Creek Whiskey Island Railroad, which is operated by Pioneer Park and runs the grounds' perimeter (the museum allows use of its depot for the ride).
+The little attraction is pulled by 0-4-0T #1 (manufactured by H.K.
+Porter in 1899), the first locomotive Yukon and the Interior of Alaska.
 To learn more please stop by their website.

 White Pass & Yukon Route Railroad